rmello4d/TheSustainableDeveloper/README.md

 Absolutely.

-This book tackles self-sustainability.

-As result, the Sustainable Developer is enhancing its body and mind during the act of coding, like a Yogi.
+This book tackles self-sustainability and the art of enhancing your body and mind during the act of coding.

-In so many ways, Yogis and Developers have similar obsessions and mindset.
-Lets get the best from them in this book.

 Enjoy.